-Total reclaimed water usage is measured by a flow meter located at the booster station adjacent to the reclaimed water storage reservoir.
-Meters are also in place at the Cemetery, Linear park, Airport, Public Works Yard, Alonso property, secondary school and Huggins property for the purposes of measuring total reclaimed water use.
-This water is used for irrigation at each of these sites.
-There is no meter on the irrigation service to the Fairview Mountain Golf Course.
-Usage by the Fairview Mountain Golf Course is therefore calculated as the total annual irrigation volume less all other metered usage.
-The following table summarizes reclaimed irrigation water usage by the seven users.
+Total reclaimed water usage is measured by a flow meter located at the booster station, adjacent to the reclaimed water storage reservoir.
+Meters are also installed at the Cemetery, Linear park, Airport, Public Works Yard, Alonso property, Southern Okanagan Secondary School and Huggins property for the purposes of measuring total reclaimed water use at each location.
+In 2015, the Town began using reclaimed water at Fairview Park.
+A SCADA system will be installed at his location, with metering to begin in 2018.
+There is no flow meter on the irrigation service to the Fairview Mountain Golf Course.
+Usage at Fairview Mountain Golf Course and Fairview Park are therefore calculated as the total annual irrigation volume, less all other metered usage.
+Table1-6 summarizes reclaimed irrigation water usage by the seven users.